 The other bonus was that – in the act of all this – sorting, cleaning and handling of items: the urge to paint strikes me, like a lightning bolt from a dark cloud.

 The unfinished canvases and panels sitting around on easels all started talking to me at once (like if you’re a writer – your characters talk to you – you get this).
 Several different ideas flooded in: I see the problem now, I’ve got to fix the sky on that one, this one needs varnish and a black frame and that one is telling me what it needs in order to be finished.

-I can’t argue with the muse – she has been released from her prison of chaos.
-So, I turn on the full spectrum light and start squishing paint.
-And holler for another coffee…
+I can’t argue with the muse – she has just been released from her prison of chaos.
+So, I turn on the full spectrum light over my pallet and start squishing paint – and holler for another coffee…